VirtualRaven/KandVST/README.md

   If the parameter is of toggle type it must be one of On,Off,True,False.
   If the parameter is discrete the value must be an integer inside the parameters range.

-  T left hand side must be a name of parameter that the plugin export.
+  The left hand side must be a name of parameter that the plugin export.
   For example:
   ```
    #Enable all osc